Introduction to Communication Networks: ELEC 437

 - Administrative assistant: Dee Rashdi, 3045 Duncan Hall

-The topics that we will cover are self-contained so that a background in networking is not required.
-ELEC 303 (Introduction to Probability) or similar (e.g., STAT 331) is a required prerequisite.
+Topics covered are self-contained so that a background in networking is not required.
+An introductory probability class such as ELEC 303 (Random Signals in Electrical Engineering Systems) or STAT 310 (Probability and Statistics) is a required prerequisite.

 Develop knowledge and skills to design and analyze communication networks with a focus on wireless networks and performance evaluation.

-Students completing the course will clearly understand the following networking concepts:
+Students completing the course will understand the following networking concepts:

-- Congestion control including network utility maximization and TCP
+- Congestion control: fluid models, network utility maximization, TCP

 - 5% Class participation